 - Orange Cheesecake Chocolate Eggs - Recreate an Easter favorite (Creme Eggs anyone?) with a delicious cheesecake filling and a passion fruit heart.

-- American Carrot Cake with Orange Mascarpone Cream - Similar to these Carrot Cake Baked Donuts but with loads of more indulgence packed in.
+- American Carrot Cake with Orange Mascarpone Cream - Similar to these carrot cake donuts but with loads of more indulgence packed in.

-- 40gr almond flour (optional, substitute with same amount of all-purpose flour)
+- 40 g almond flour, optional, substitute with same amount of all-purpose flour

 - a pinch grated nutmeg